ocaml/ocamlbuild/Readme.md

 ## Compilation from source ##

+We assume GNU make, which may be named `gmake` on your system.

 1. Configure.
 ```
 make configure
 ```

 The installation location is determined by the installation location of the ocaml compiler.
-For installation in a different location just change the paths in the generated Makefile.config.
+You can set the following configuration variables (`make configure VAR=foo`):

+- `OCAMLBUILD_{PREFIX,BINDIR,LIBDIR}` will use opam or
+  ocaml/ocamlfind's settings by default; see `configure.make` for the precise initialization logic.

+- `OCAML_NATIVE`: should be `true` if native compilation is available on your machine, `false` otherwise

 2. Compile the sources.
 ```